kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

 ```

 {{% pageinfo color="info" %}}
-This guide showed using `kubectl apply` to apply in order to demonstrate how kpt
+This guide used `kubectl apply` to demonstrate how kpt packages work out of the
-packages work out of the box with existing tools.
+box with tools that have been around since the beginning of Kubernetes.

-Kp also provides a next-generation set of apply commands under the [kpt live]
+Kpt also provides the next-generation set of Kubernetes apply commands under
-command.
+the [kpt live] command.
 {{% /pageinfo %}}

 ## View the applied package

 Once applied to the cluster, the remote resources can be displayed using
-the normal tools such as `kubectl get`.
+the common tools such as `kubectl get`.

 ##### Command